AneezHussain/VIT-FFCS-Planner/README.md

 - 📤 Use the Export button to save your current timetable configuration
 - 📥 Import previously saved configurations using the Import button
 - 🗂️ Drag and drop CSV files to quickly import data
+- ☁️ Use the Google Drive button to:
+  - Connect your Google account
+  - Backup your timetable data to Google Drive
+  - Load saved timetables from any device

 ## 👥 Contributing